aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/documenttype/systemid/_index.md

 ---
 title: DocumentType.SystemId
 second_title: Aspose.SVG for .NET API Reference
-description: DocumentType property.
+description: DocumentType SystemId property.
 The system identifier of the external subset.
 This may be an absolute URI or not
 type: docs
 weight: 70
 url: /net/aspose.svg.dom/documenttype/systemid/